lumirlumir/npm-clang-format-node/README.md

 This package intends to release a new npm package for every **latest** release of the `clang-format`.
 It **checks** for the latest LLVM release every week, builds `clang-format` using its own pipeline, and makes a **pull request**.
 All processes are run automatically.
 If you are interested in build process, take a look at [`.github/workflows/llvm-build-bump-pr.yml`](/.github/workflows/llvm-build-bump-pr.yml)

+## Why I started this project

+['angular/clang-format'](https://github.com/angular/clang-format) is no longer maintained.
+(See [#79](https://github.com/angular/clang-format/issues/79) [#82](https://github.com/angular/clang-format/issues/82) [#83](https://github.com/angular/clang-format/pull/83)) Nevertheless, new versions of `clang-format` continue to be released.
+Bugs are fixed, and new features are added.
+However, using `clang-format` directly in a Node.js environment without any support can be somewhat cumbersome.
+So I decided to make a **new**, **maintained** one.

+Note that some feautures from 'angular/clang-format' are not included in this package.
+Specifically `check-clang-format` and `git-clang-format` are not used.
+There are a few reasons for this.
+Both commands **rely on Python**, so if you haven't installed Python, they cannot be executed.
+Many people would prefer if this package worked without dependencies beyond Node.js. **So, this package relies only on Node.js.** See the [Migration](#migration-from-angularclang-format) for alternative methods to `check-clang-format` and `git-clang-format`.

 ## Supported OS platforms and architectures

 It supports **ALL** [**Tier1**](https://github.com/nodejs/node/blob/main/BUILDING.md#strategy) and some [**Tier2**](https://github.com/nodejs/node/blob/main/BUILDING.md#strategy) platforms of Node.js. *Note that the functionality cannot be guaranteed on platforms which is not mentioned below*.